Edited by Daniel Guss, MD, M.B.A.

 A bunion (a.k.a Hallux Valgus) is a common foot condition associated with a prominent bump on the inside of the forefoot (see Figure 1).
-The word bunion comes from the Greek root for the word turnip.
+The word bunion originates from the Latin root for the word “turnip.”
 Bunions can lead to discomfort over the prominence, especially if patients wear tight fitting shoes.
-It is common for bunions to run in family and gradually increase over time.
+It is common for bunions to run in a family and gradually worsen over time.
 The vast majority of bunions can be managed successfully with basic non-operative treatment.
 Surgery is reserved for patients who have persistent symptoms in spite of appropriate non-operative treatment.

-Patients with bunions will often display pain over the prominent bump on the inside of their forefoot (the medial eminence).
-However, they may also have pain under the ball of the foot (under the area near the base of the second toe).
-Symptoms can vary in severity from none at all to severe discomfort aggravated by standing and walking.
+Patients with bunions will often describe pain over the prominent bump on the inside of their forefoot (the medial eminence).
+They may also experience pain under the ball of the foot near the base of the second toe.
+Symptoms can vary in severity, from none at all to severe discomfort aggravated by standing and walking.
 There is no direct correlation between the size of the bunion and the patient’s symptoms.
-Some patients with severe bunion deformities have minimal symptoms, while patients with mild bunion deformities may have significant symptoms.
-Symptoms are often exacerbated by restrictive shoe wear, particularly shoes with a narrow toe box or an uncomfortable, stiff, restraining upper.
+Some patients with severe bunion deformities may have minimal symptoms, while patients with mild bunion deformities may have significant symptoms.
+Symptoms are often exacerbated by restrictive shoe wear, particularly shoes with a narrow toe box or an uncomfortable, stiff, toe box.

-The primary problem with a bunion is the bone on the inside of the foot at the base of the big (the first metatarsal) begins to drift further to the inside of the foot (medially) away from the other metatarsals.
-The great toe itself ends up angled to the outside of the foot (laterally) creating a prominent bunion deformity on the inside of the foot.
-The bunion bump is mostly normal bone sticking out of the side of the foot, rather than a growth of new bone.
-In severe cases, there may also be a build-up of extra bone at the bunion site, as well as some thickening of the tissues overlying the bony prominence.
-Arthritis can also develop in the joint.
+The primary anatomic cause of a bunion is that the bone on the inside of the forefoot at the base of the big toe (the first metatarsal) begins to drift and separate away from the bone of the midfoot at the base of second toe (the second metatarsals).
+This V-shaped separation pushes the great toe outwards creating a prominent bump known as a bunion deformity- on the inside of the foot.
+The bunion bump is often normal bone sticking out of the side of the foot, rather than a growth of new bone.
+Thickening of the tissues overlying the bony prominence can worsen the prominence.
+Over time, arthritis can also develop in the joint.

 Bunion deformities can vary greatly in their extent and in the symptoms that they cause.
-Symptoms are often exacerbated by restrictive shoe wear.
+Most commonly the symptoms are worsened by restrictive shoe wear, specifically shoes with a narrow toe box or very stiff, non-pliable material that cannot stretch over the bump.

-Physical examination typically reveals a prominence on the inside (medial) aspect of the forefoot.
-This represents the bony prominence associated with the great toe joint ( the medial aspect of the first metatarsal head).
-The great toe is deviated to the outside (laterally) and often rotated slightly.
-This produces uncovering of the joint at the base of the big toe (first metatarsophalangeal joint subluxation).
+Physical examination typically reveals a prominent bump on the inside of the forefoot.
+As the metatarsal, the midfoot bone, starts moving outwards, the big toe itself starts drifting inwards, combining to worsen this bump.
+Drifting of the big toe actually causes the big toe joint to “subluxate”, which means it moves out of place.
 In mild and moderate bunions, this joint may be repositioned back to a neutral position (reduced) on physical examination.
-With increased deformity or arthritic changes in the first MTP joint, this joint cannot be fully reduced.
-Patients may also have a callus at the base of their second toe under their second metatarsal head in the sole of the forefoot.
-Bunions are often associated with a long second toe.
+With increased deformity or arthritic stiffness the big toe joint (the first MTP joint) cannot be fully straightened to a normal position.
+Patients may also have a skin callus at the base of their second toe in the sole of the forefoot because as the first toe drifts, the second toe carries more weight, and this can be an additional source of pain called metatarsalgia.

 If your surgeon is contemplating an operation, it is common to obtain weight-bearing x-rays of the foot.
 These x-rays are typically taken from the top (anteroposterior) (see Figure 2) and from the sides (lateral).
-Both of these x-ray views allow the status of the big toe joint (first MTP joint) to be observed.
-Arthritic changes demonstrated by a loss of joint space or bone spur formation may cause your surgeon to alter the treatment plan.
+Both of these x-ray views allow the operation of the big toe joint (first MTP joint) to be observed.

-Angles are reviewed on the anteroposterior x-ray.
-These include the Hallux Valgus angle (normal angle is up to 15 degrees), and the intermetatarsal angle (normal is up to 9 degrees).
-Often the extent of deformity correlates with the intermetatarsal angle.
-Mild deformities are considered from 10 to 15 degrees, moderate deformities from 15-20 degrees and severe deformities greater than 20 degrees.
+The degree of big toe angulation can be measured on x-ray.
+Mild deformities are considered a big toe angulation of <20 degrees, moderate deformities from 20-40 degrees and in severe deformities the great toe angulation is greater than 40 degrees.
 It is important that the x-rays be obtained in a full weight-bearing position in order to adequately assess the alignment issues associated with the bunion deformity.

 The initial treatment of a bunion should be non-operative.
 Symptoms can often be greatly improved with simple non-operative interventions.
 Non-operative treatment may include: